 The purpose of this Memorandum of Agreement (MOA) is to set forth the responsibilities of the Department of Homeland Security (DHS) Immigration and Customs Enforcement (ICE) and the State Identification Bureau (SIB) regarding implementation of the Secure Communities (SC) initiative related to biometric interoperability.
-SC is a comprehensive ICE initiative that focuses on the identification and removal of aliens who are convicted of a serious criminal offense and are subject to removal, including the utilization of advanced biometric and communications technology to share information among law enforcement agencies (LEAs) to identify, detain and remove from the United States aliens who have been convicted of a serious criminal offense and are subject to removal.
+SC is a comprehensive ICE initiative which includes the utilization of advanced biometric and communications technology to share information among law enforcement agencies (LEAs) so ICE can more efficiently identify, detain and remove from the United States aliens who have been convicted of a criminal offense and are subject to removal, have been previously deported and who illegally reentered the county, or who are subject to removal because they pose a homeland security concern or threat to public safety, consistent with ICE's enforcement priorities to protect national security and ensure public safety.